devbisme/KiPart/docs/usage.rst

 Sometimes you have existing libraries that you want to manage with a spreadsheet instead of the KiCad symbol editor.
-The kilib2csv utility can take one or more library files and convert them into a CSV file.
+The kilib2csv utility takes one or more library files and converts them into a CSV file.
-The CSV file can be manipulated with a spreadsheet and used as input to KiPart.
+Then the CSV file can be manipulated with a spreadsheet and used as input to KiPart.
+**(Note that any stylized part symbol graphics will be lost in the conversion.
+KiPart only supports boring, box-like part symbols.)**

 ::